code-423n4/2022-02-skale/README.md

 ## Areas of concern for Wardens

-We would like wardens to focus on any core functional logic, boundary case errors or similar issues which could be utilized by an attacker to steal funds or drain wallets.
-That said any errors may be submitted by wardens for review and potential reward as per the normal issue impact prioritization.
-Gas optimizations are welcome, please see [Gas Optimization Notes](#gas-optimization-nodes).
+We would like wardens to focus on any core functional logic (Ethereum -> SKALE, SKALE -> Ethereum, SKALE -> SKALE), boundary case errors or similar issues which could be utilized by an attacker to steal funds or drain wallets.

+Gas optimizations are welcome, please see [Gas Optimization Notes](#gas-optimization-notes).

 If wardens are unclear on which areas to look at or which areas are important please feel free to ask in the contest Discord channel.